Measure of tripartite quantum correlation in multiqubit symmetric pure state: 1 INTRODUCTION

 A collective state vector $|\alpha\rangle$ for a system of $N$ atoms is said to be quantum mechanically correlated if $|\alpha\rangle$ cannot be expressed as a product of the individual atomic state vectors, i.e.,

 where $|\alpha_1\rangle$, $|\alpha_2\rangle$...$|\alpha_N\rangle$ are the state vectors of the $N$ individual atoms.

-We, now, proceed to calculate the third order moments $\Delta J_{x^\prime,y^\prime}^3$ for a system of three two-level atoms and define a parameter to quantify the amount of tripartite quantum entanglement in such system.
+We, now, proceed to calculate the third order moments $\Delta J_{x^\prime,y^\prime}^3$ for a system of three two-level atoms and define a parameter to quantify the amount of tripartite quantum correlation in such system.